-Courtney Pine, OBE
+Courtney Pine, CBE

 No one better embodies the dramatic transformation in the British Jazz scene over the past twenty years than Courtney Pine.
-The saxophonist heads a new generation of exciting and innovative musicians who have chosen to turn their talents to the demanding requirements of jazz music, in all its shapes and forms.
+The saxophonist led a generation of exciting and innovative musicians who have chosen to turn their talents to the demanding requirements of jazz music, in all its shapes and forms.

 His debut album, 'JOURNEY TO THE URGE WITHIN' in 1987, was the first serious jazz album ever to make the British Top 40, notching up sales to qualify for a silver disc.
 It was a remarkable achievement in British jazz history and established Courtney Pine as the leading figure in the British jazz scene and an inspiration to many young black musicians.

-The follow-up to this in 1988, was the acclaimed 'DESTINY"S SONG' produced by Delfeayo Marsalis, again making its way into the British Top 40, but also cracking the American jazz charts, establishing the start of his international reputation.
+The follow-up to this in 1988, was the acclaimed 'DESTINY'S SONG' produced by Delfeayo Marsalis, again making its way into the British Top 40, but also cracking the American jazz charts, establishing the start of his international reputation.
 It was this year he also performed at Nelson Mandela’s 80th birthday concert at Wembley.

 His international growth continued with the release of his third album in 1989,